shopgate/cart-integration-sdk/README.md

-# Shopgate Library
+# Shopgate Cart Integration SDK

 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](./LICENSE)

-The Shopgate Library is a compilation of classes to manage the communication between your shop system and Shopgate via the Shopgate Plugin API and the Shopgate Merchant API.
-The Library provides methods for processing incoming and outgoing requests, configuration options and for handling errors.
+The Shopgate Cart Integration SDK is a compilation of classes to manage the communication between your shop system and Shopgate via the Shopgate Plugin API and the Shopgate Merchant API.
+The SDK provides methods for processing incoming and outgoing requests, configuration options and for handling errors.

 ## Getting Started
 #### Via Composer